-How much money you will receive if you qualify for disability benefits will depend on whether your application was for SSI (Supplemental Security Income) or SSDI (Social Security Disability Insurance).
+How much money you'll receive if you qualify for disability benefits will depend on whether your application was for SSI (Supplemental Security Income) or SSDI (Social Security Disability Insurance).

 In contrast, the monthly benefit for a Social Security disability recipient depends on prior earnings: how much and how long you worked and paid into the Social Security system.
-The most you can receive in 2017 is $2,687, but the average monthly payment is $1,171.
+The most you can receive in 2018 is $2,788, but the average monthly payment is only $1,200.

 In neither case (SSI or SSDI), does the disability payment you receive depend on how disabled you are (unlike other programs for injured or disabled persons, such as workers' compensation and veterans disability).